 - c.
 It ensures that only matters relevant to that particular meeting are discussed. - d.
 It makes sure that every point is properly taken up for discussion. - e.
-Agenda facilitates the preparation of the minutes of the meetings.
+Agenda facilitates the preparation of the minutes

+Minutes are the formal record of what was decided at the meeting.
+They also tell you who was present.
+Minutes is a record of the decisions taken at a formal meeting.
+All companies, statutory bodies, social organisations, associations and committees have to maintain a record of the meetings.
 As minutes are the official record of work done and decision taken at the meeting, it must be precise and clear.
 Once minutes are approved and signed, it can be even accepted by the court of law as evidence of the proceedings of meeting.
-The main objective of minutes is to record, concisely and accurately, the essential work done at a meeting.
+The main objective f minutes is to record, concisely and accurately, the essential work done at a meeting.
 The minutes of companies and statutory bodies are written in formal style.

 Before you start taking notes, it's important to understand the type of information you need to record at the meeting.
 As noted earlier, your organization may have required content and a specific format that you'll need to follow, but generally, meeting minutes usually include the following: